 It is crucial to thoroughly understand your student loans.
 Understanding the terms, interest rates, and repayment options is crucial for making informed decisions about managing and repaying your educational debt.

 It is advised to exercise caution when it comes to credit cards.
-Use them responsibly, and ensure to pay off the balance monthly to avoid high interest charges.
+Please use them responsibly and make sure to pay off the balance monthly to avoid high interest charges.

 10. Maximizing Student Resources